Ionised gas kinematics and dynamical masses of $z\gtrsim6$ galaxies from JADES/NIRSpec high-resolution spectroscopy: Prism spectra and SEDs

-As described in Section~\ref{sec:beagle}, we have performed SED modelling to the prism ($R\sim100$) spectroscopy of our sample using the BEAGLE software \citep{Chevallard2016}.
-We show an example prism spectrum and SED model in Fig.~\ref{fig:beagle_example} for object JADES-NS-00016745 (consistent with Figs.~\ref{fig:method} and \ref{fig:corner}), together with the residuals between the data and model.
+As described in Section~\ref{sec:beagle}, we have performed SED modelling to the prism ($R\sim100$) spectroscopy of our sample using the BEAGLE software \citep{Chevallard2016}. {We show these spectra and best-fit (minimum $\chi^2$) models in Fig.~\ref{fig:beagle_example}.

-We find that this SED is representative of our full sample: the spectrum shows a very blue UV continuum and strong emission lines.
+Generally, the spectra show very blue UV continua and strong emission lines.
 As a result, we infer a low stellar mass and high specific SFR (median $\rm sSFR\approx -8.0\,{yr^{-1}}$).
 The stellar masses and SFRs, corrected for slit losses, are presented in Table~\ref{tab:beagle}.

+We also use the prism spectra to calculate the contribution of the emission lines to the NIRCam images of Fig.~\ref{fig:sample_overview}, to test our assumption that the images trace the morphology of the emission lines rather than the stellar continua.
+We use the \texttt{sedpy} software \citep{Johnson2019} and the observed prism spectrum to compute the total AB magnitude in the relevant NIRCam filter.
+Then, we construct a spectrum with only strong emission lines (H$\beta$, the [OIII] doublet, H$\alpha$), using emission line fluxes measured with pPXF as described in D'Eugenio et al. (in prep.), and compute the AB magnitude in the NIRCam filter from the emission lines only.

+We present the flux ratios in Table~\ref{tab:nircam_fluxes}.
+For four out of six objects, which are observed in the medium bands, the emission lines dominate the NIRCam photometry ($72$\% of the flux on average).
+For the other two objects observed in broad bands the emission lines do not dominate, but contribute substantially to the photometry. }

 \end{appendix}